-College Visits: Students must obtain a "Pre-arranged Absence from School" form (see page 11, #3.2).
+College Visits: Parents should contact the school office to report the absence prior to the visitation.
 College visitation days are considered an excused, or exempt absence.
 Two visits may be scheduled during the junior year and two visits may be scheduled during the senior year.
 One of these days may be used for a job shadow experience.
 If a student waits until the second semester of their senior year to make a college visit or job shadow, they need to keep in mind the absence will count towards the attendance policy for qualifying for an exam waiver for second semester exams.
 These are not exempt.